ithinkdancan/custom-sidebars/readme.txt

 And of course both this plugin and the Pro version are <a href="http://premium.wpmudev.org/translate/projects/custom_sidebars_pro">fully internationalized</a>.

 And if you're not convinced yet, <a href="https://wordpress.org/support/view/plugin-reviews/custom-sidebars?filter=5">check out some of the 5 star reviews for this plugin</a> - and please feel free to add your own :)

-= About Us =

-WPMU DEV is a premium supplier of quality WordPress plugins and themes.
-For premium support with any WordPress related issues you can join us here: [http://premium.wpmudev.org/join/](http://premium.wpmudev.org/join/)

-Don't forget to stay up to date on everything WordPress from the Internet's number one resource: [http://wpmu.org](http://wpmu.org)

 == Installation ==